Under active development — things may change.

 • shadcn/ui components — Badge, Accordion, etc.

-• Media component — for rendering uploaded images (from the Payload website template)
+• Media component — for rendering uploaded images (included in the Payload website template)

-• Modified link field — an opinionated improvement on the Payload website template's link field
+• Modified link field — an improved version of the Payload website template's link field, with localization and validation support

 Step 1: Copy the Block Files

-Each block has two files you need: config.ts (the Payload block configuration) and component.tsx (the React component that renders it).
+Each block has two files: config.ts (the Payload block configuration) and component.tsx (the React component that renders it).

 Create a folder for the block in your project.
-We recommend organizing by category so blocks are easy to find as your collection grows:
+Organizing by category keeps things manageable as your collection grows:

 Code